guestrin-lab/deepscholar-bench/README.md

 ## 🤝 Contributing

 We welcome contributions to DeepScholarBench!
-Please feel free to submit a PR.
+Please feel free to submit a PR for code contributions.
+If you would like to add your AI system to the DeepScholar-bench leaderboard, please fill out this [this form](https://docs.google.com/forms/d/e/1FAIpQLSeug4igDHhVUU3XnrUSeMVRUJFKlHP28i8fcBAu_LHCkqdV1g/viewform).

 ## Citation
 If you use DeepScholar-Bench in an academic work, we would greatly appreciate it if you can cite this work as follows: